merkle-open/NitroNetSitecore/docs/samples.md

 #### Identical placeholders on the same level

 You might run into situations where you want to have multiple placeholders with the same key on the same hierarchical level.
 Therefore you need to use the `index` or `indexProp` attribute.
+NitroNet uses Dynamic Placeholders by default.

 ##### index attribute